 Here we are going to see some basic sleeves.

 Bell sleeves have a smooth cap and an unconfined hemline flaring out in the shape of a bell.
-The bell may be developed into any length and flare desired.
+The bell sleeves end anywhere from the elbow to the wrist .

 If you want to know about other types of sleeves CLICK HERE.

-You are going to learn about each sleeve’s detailed draft and sewing methods in our following tutorials.
+Then you are going to learn about sleeve’s detailed draft and sewing methods in our following tutorials.
 Puff sleeve is our next one…